 No alcoholic beverages are permitted on the observing hill.

-observing sess ions.
-Our continued ability to lease the site is dependent on your adherence to those guidelines
+Our continued ability to lease the site is dependent on your adherence

 AND HAVE AN ENJOYABLE EVENING!